timmyomahony/python-parsnip/README.md

-*BE WARNED: This code is no longer maintained and is unlikely to work due to updates on the mobile proviers webtexting applications**
+**WARNING** This code is no longer maintained and is unlikely to work due to updates on the mobile proviers webtexting applications

+---

 ![Screenshot](https://github.com/timmyomahony/python-parsnip/raw/master/parsnip-screen-small.jpg)